ansilove/ansilove/README.md

 ## Columns

-`columns` is only relevant for .ANS, .BIN, and .TND files, and is optional.
+`columns` is only relevant for .ANS, .BIN, .PCB,  and .TND files, and is optional.
 In most cases conversion will work fine if you don't set this flag, the default value is `160` for .BIN files and `80` otherwise.